Qiskit/qiskit/CONTRIBUTING.md

 #### Generating the release notes

-After release notes have been added if you want to see what the full output of the release notes.
+After release notes have been added, you can use reno to see what the full output of the release notes is.
 In general the output from reno that we'll get is a rst (ReStructuredText) file that can be compiled by [sphinx](https://www.sphinx-doc.org/en/master/).
 To generate the rst file you use the ``reno report`` command.
 If you want to generate the full terra release